nginformatica/amazing-react-charts/README.md

 </div>

-A simple library to handling and create awesome canvas charts.
+A simple library to create and handling awesome canvas charts.

 This package is based on echarts and echarts-for-react wrapper.

 ## Installation

-Name is avaliable as an npm package.
+Keepfy React Charts is avaliable as an npm package.

 ```
     // with npm
-    npm install --save name
+    npm install --save @keepfy/react-charts

     //with yarn
-    yarn add
+    yarn add @keepfy/react-charts
 ```

 ## Usage